annawrang/ss-news-api/README.md

 ### TODO
 - Write integration tests and unit tests with Spock in Groovy
-- Add authorization (jwt) on all the POST, PUT and DELETE endpoints
+- Add authorization check that the authenticated user is the same as the author on all the POST, PUT and DELETE endpoints